tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

     .. vshard-sharding:

-    **Horizontal scaling**
+    **Sharding**
-        A database architecture that allows partitioning a dataset using a shard key and distributing a dataset across multiple servers.
+        A database architecture that allows partitioning a dataset using a sharding key and distributing a dataset across multiple servers.
 Sharding is a special case of horizontal scaling.